PlatasSec/nft-marketplace/README.md

 #### NFT Collection and Marketplace on Solidity

-You can find the code in [contracts](/contracts) folder and use [Remix](https://remix.ethereum.org) or [Hardhat](https://hardhat.org) to compile and deploy the smart contracts (0.8.7+ version).
+You can find the code in [contracts](/contracts) folder and use [Remix](https://remix.ethereum.org) to compile and deploy the smart contracts (0.8.7+ version).
 The marketplace contract must be deployed first so then its contract address can be passed as parameter to the NFT contract's constructor.

 ```solidity